carlsonad/vscode-mssql_wiki/GettingStarted.md

     * See [customize result view shortcuts wiki page](CustomizingResultViewShortcuts.md) for more actions and customizable shortcuts.
 * Click the right mouse button on a grid to pop-up the result grid menu and run ```Select all```.
 * Click the right mouse button on a grid then run ```Save as JSON``` or click its icon button on the right side of the grid.
-* Type a file name such as ```myfile.json``` when the mssql extension promots a question to specify the save file name.
+* Type a file name such as ```myfile.json```.
 It will save the result as a .json file format and open the file in the editor.

 [image for playing with result view]